-- Browse to the desired repository, branch, directory or view the desired file.
+- Browse to the desired repository, branch, or directory.

 Use the following functions of the Activity tab to see different aspects of the changelog activity:

-107856) and press Enter to scroll to the that changeset in the activity stream.
+107856) to scroll to that changeset in the activity stream.

-You can filter the commits that are displayed in the activity stream, that is, the commits in the All and Commits tabs of the Activity tab.
+You can filter the commits that are displayed in the activity streams on the All and Commits tabs of the Activity tab.
 Note that you cannot use the commits filter to filter reviews.

 - Go to the Activity tab, as described above.